chinedufn/percy/README.md

 You can create applications that only have server side rendering, client side rendering, or both!

-Here's a quick working example of client side rendering.
+Here's a quick-and-easy working example of client side rendering that you can try right now!

 ---